 The following information is from a memorandum entitled Utah State Laws and Published Ordinances from the Utah Office of the Attorney General to the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 There is a background check required whenever purchasing a gun through a Federal Firearm Licensed dealer and for firearm transactions at gun shows.
-It is also implied that background checks should occur on private sales between individuals but is not implicitly stated in regulations of the state.
+However, there are no specific laws requiring a background check to buy or sell a firearm in a private transaction between two non-licensed individuals.

 Here is the legal text: